| Answer: Thank you for your question -

 supplies to both sides of the body, does so at the same time,

+there should be no difference in which arm shows fatigue first.
 One idea is that when a muscle is forced to contract where the

 oxygen supply is insufficient, lactic acid builds up and eventually